gavinlyonsrepo/opml_convert_RSS/README.md

 ---------

 Command line python utility,
-Converts the opml(Xml) file of a youtube user subscriptions provided by youtube, into a text file which can added to RSS reader setup file file, like newsboat for example.
+Converts the opml(Xml) file or JSON file of a youtube user subscriptions provided by youtube, into a text file which can added to RSS reader setup file file, like newsboat for example.
 Thus converting your youtube subscriptions, into a group of tagged RSS feeds.
-Example input xml and output txt files are available in Documents folder The user can select input file path, output file path and custom tag.
+Example input JSON and xml and output txt files are available in Documents folder The user can select input file path, output file path and custom tag.

 **Input:**

-opml(xml) file provided by user on command prompt using -i option.
+1. opml(xml) file provided by user on command prompt using -i option.
+2. JSON file  provided by user on command prompt using -i option.

 **Output:**